DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Methodology

 \subsection{Formalize Theorems}

-The final \drift step is \textbf{Formalize Theorems}, shown in panel \ding{175} of \Cref{fig:main}.
-The formalizer assembles the previously gathered definitions and theorem demonstrations into a comprehensive prompt $\mathcal{C}$ and generates the final formal statement.
-The formalization module is designed to be flexible and can be implemented with either a finetuned model or a general-purpose LLM guided with ICL.
-The formalizer compiles information in the following logical order: $\mathcal{C} = \mathcal{I} \oplus \mathcal{R}_{\drift} \oplus \mathcal{T} \oplus IF$, where $\oplus$ denotes the concatenation operator, $\mathcal{I}$ is a formalization instruction (details in \Cref{appx:formalization_prompt}), $\mathcal{R}_{\drift}$ are the retrieved premises, $\mathcal{T}$ are the illustrative theorems and $IF$ is the original informal statement.
-Conditioned on this comprehensive prompt, the formalizer then generates the final output of the \drift framework, the formal statement $FS = \mathrm{Formalizer}(\mathcal{C})$.
+The final step, \textbf{Formalize Theorems} (\Cref{fig:main}, \ding{175}), generates the formal statement $FS$ by conditioning a formalizer on the assembled context $\mathcal{C}$.
+This module is designed to be flexible and can be implemented with either a finetuned model or a general-purpose LLM.
+The formalizer compiles information in the following order: $\mathcal{C} = \mathcal{I} \oplus \mathcal{R}_{\drift} \oplus \mathcal{T} \oplus IF$, where $\oplus$ denotes the concatenation operator, $\mathcal{I}$ is a formalization instruction (details in \Cref{appx:formalization_prompt}), $\mathcal{R}_{\drift}$ are the retrieved premises, $\mathcal{T}$ are the illustrative theorems and $IF$ is the original informal statement.
+Conditioned on this prompt, the formalizer then generates the formal statement $FS = \mathrm{Formalizer}(\mathcal{C})$.